1. Who are you and when did you discover cycling?

 8. If you could change one thing about the cycling world, what would it be and why?

-9. How can cycling be made more accessible to everyone?
+9. How could cycling be made more accessible to everyone?

 10. If you could just cycle for a year without thinking about money or obligations, what would you do?

-11. What do you do when you’re not on the bike?
+11. What do you do when you’re not on your bike?